Spreads/R/Readme.md

 # Spreads R package

-Provides some utilities for calling R from Spreads.RPlugin
+Provides interoperability for calling R from Spreads